 Platinum Card from Navy Federal Credit Union: Best for no balance transfer fee

-The card also charges no annual, foreign transaction or cash advance fees, which makes it an excellent option that offers flexibility and opportunities to save in many situations.
+The card also charges no annual, foreign transaction or cash advance fees (if performed at a Navy Federal branch or ATM), which makes it an excellent option that offers flexibility and opportunities to save in many situations.

 Note that this card requires a Navy Federal Credit Union membership, available to military members, veterans and their families.